ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ## Error Handling
 {: #openwhisk_webactions_errors}

-A {{site.data.keyword.openwhisk_short}} Action fails in two different possible failure modes.
-The first is known as an _application error_, and is analogous to a caught exception: the Action returns a JSON object that contains a top level `error` property.
-The second is a _developer error_, which occurs when the Action fails catastrophically, and does not produce a response (similar to an uncaught exception).
-For Web Actions, the controller handles application errors as follows:
+A {{site.data.keyword.openwhisk_short}} action fails in two different possible failure modes.
+The first is known as an _application error_, and is analogous to a caught exception: the action returns a JSON object that contains a top level `error` property.
+The second is a _developer error_, which occurs when the action fails catastrophically, and does not produce a response (similar to an uncaught exception).
+For web actions, the controller handles application errors as follows:

 - Any specified path projection is ignored and the controller projects the `error` property instead.
-- The controller applies the content handling that is implied by the Action extension to the value of the `error` property.
+- The controller applies the content handling that is implied by the action extension to the value of the `error` property.

 Developers must know how web actions might be used, and generate appropriate error responses.
-For example, a Web Action that is used with the `.http` extension returns an HTTP response like `{error: { statusCode: 400 }`.
-Failing to do so is a mismatch between the implied `Content-Type` from the extension and the Action `Content-Type` in the error response.
-Special consideration must be given to Web Actions that are sequences so that components that make up a sequence can generate adequate errors when necessary.
+For example, a web action that is used with the `.http` extension returns an HTTP response like `{error: { statusCode: 400 }`.
+Failing to do so is a mismatch between the implied `Content-Type` from the extension and the action `Content-Type` in the error response.
+Special consideration must be given to web actions that are sequences so that components that make up a sequence can generate adequate errors when necessary.